 Some of the most important home remedies for chronic obstructive pulmonary disease includes the use Xiao Chuan, magnesium, vitamin D, berries, ginseng, thyme, and behavioral changes like quitting smoking, staying active, improving medication timing, knowing your limitations, eating smaller meals, avoiding bloating-inducing foods, and reducing anxiety and stress.

-Chronic Obstructive Pulmonary Disease
+What is Chronic Obstructive Pulmonary Disease?

 One of the most common diseases affecting people around the world is Chronic Obstructive Pulmonary Disease (known as COPD).
 Affecting roughly 5% of the global population, COPD kills more than 2 million people each year and those rates are projected to increase.
 Caused primarily by smoking, environmental factors, and genetics, there is no known “cure” for COPD, merely treatment for the symptoms.
 Those symptoms include shortness of breath, tightness in the chest, and an inflammation of the airways and lungs, which causes a breakdown of lung tissue.
 This condition typically worsens as you age, or if you do not avoid the behavioral and environmental causes of the disease.